tommeagher/Scrapers/nicarscraper/README.md

 ![](screenshots/step3.png)

-Now you'll have all the sessions on your phone with GCal, and you'll be good to go.
-Now all you have to do is decide which sessions to hit.
+Now you'll have all the sessions on your phone with GCal.
+When the CSV changes as new sessions are added, just delete your "nicar15" calendar and repeat Steps 1 through 3 with the updated CSV.
+Then, all you have to do is decide which sessions to hit.

 Go!